 When a show belongs to a network, you don't need to track down the individual host.
 Networks maintain centralized booking processes.
 Finding the network contact is often faster and more reliable than hunting for a personal email.

-Listen to the first thirty seconds and last thirty seconds of a recent episode.
-Network affiliations appear in standard intro or outro credits almost every time.
-Check the podcast artwork for network logos.
-They’re usually displayed prominently.
-Look for “Produced by [Network Name]” in episode descriptions on Apple Podcasts, Spotify, or the show’s website.
+Listen to the first thirty seconds and last thirty seconds of a recent episode; network affiliations appear in standard intro or outro credits almost every time.
+Check the podcast artwork for network logos, which are usually displayed prominently.
+Look for "Produced by [Network Name]" in episode descriptions on Apple Podcasts, Spotify, or the show's website.

 Go to their main website and find sections labelled Shows, Our Podcasts, or Media Relations.
 Networks typically list producer emails or centralized booking contacts for all shows in their roster.
 This centralized structure often makes contact discovery easier than tracking down individual hosts.